 Do you remember playing in mud as a child?
 How the mud felt squished in between your hands or feet and the sounds it made as you jumped in or patted it?
 The different types of brown colour it could be?
 The wonderful earthy smell of it?
 How much fun you had immersing yourself in playing with and in it?

-Mud play is a rich sensory experience and children playing in mud will use all of their senses during the activity.
+Mud play is a rich sensory experience that children love to immerse themselves in.
 Seeing the appearance and movement of mud, listening to the sounds made while playing in it, smelling it and particularly the feel of it are ways children’s senses can be stimulated while engaged in muddy play, leading to an increase in brain activity.

 Today’s children often do not get the opportunity to play in mud.
 Regularly there is hesitation from not just them, but their carers, as to getting wet and dirty playing in it.
 Let us introduce you to ways of playing in it that will ease you in and expand your mud play repertoire in our blog on Mud Play Activities and Ideas.
 Before you do, take the time to discover the benefits of muddy play here.

 Nature play in mud offers lots of health benefits for children.
 It enables them to move their bodies and strengthen muscles during the physical activity involved.
 It improves balance as children use different joints and muscles in their feet to stand upright and move around in slippery areas.
 There is lots of practice for gross and fine motor skills as children play in it.
 It exposes children to Mycobacterium vaccae, a type of good bacteria found in dirt that builds up the immune system, and causes the release of serotonin, an endorphin that affects mood.
 This helps children feel happier and more relaxed in both the short- and long-term, reducing stress, improving well being and decreasing their susceptibility to anxiety and depression.